ConstantinNicula/capuchin-interp/README.md

 ## Running
 In interactive mode aka.
-REPL (Read Evaluate Print Loop), the user can enter a series of statements which are evaluated and the results are printed to stdout:
+REPL (Read Evaluate Print Loop), the user can enter a series of statements which are evaluated, the results are printed to stdout:
 ```bash
 ctin@ctin-VirtualBox:~/Desktop/capuchin-inter$ ./capuchin
 >> let greet = fn(name) {puts("Hello " + name + "!"); }